+Once past the Add/Drop period and three days past the signing of the Enrollment Agreement, students who withdraw from all their courses are considered withdrawing from the university.
 Students may withdraw from the University up through 5:00 PM on the last day of the semester.
 If a student is absent from all classes for more than two consecutive weeks without notifying the University, the University has the authority to administratively withdraw the student from all courses.
+Absence from online courses means a student has not submitted an assignment for which an individual grade is determined (called an academic event).